jeanbaptistemora/fluidattacks-universe2/airs/front/content/pages/solutions/red-teaming/index.md

 ### Certified hackers

-Our ethical hackers have received various certifications, including OSCE, OSCP, OSWP, and CRTE.
+Our ethical hackers have received [various certifications](../../about-us/certifications/), including OSEE, OSCE, CRTE, eCPTXv2 and OSCP.
 This red team expertise will allow you to remain confident that the security tests will be effective.

 </div>